 Battery-tied system are most often used for off-grid installations when there is no access to utility power.
 They can also provide backup power during blackouts and allow a greater proportion of generated solar energy to be consumed within the household.
 When considering a battery-tied system it’s important to keep in mind that generated solar energy that is not consumed will be discarded when the batteries are full.
 Therefore, to make full use of a battery-tied solar system it should be paired with reoccurring daily loads, such as a heat pump or an electric vehicle.

+The grid-tied microinverters are fanless and make virtually no noise.
 The battery-tied solar stations have fans which kick in progressively as the inverter load increases, so it should be placed somewhere where the sound doesn’t bother anyone, such as a garage, a shed or a cabinet.

 We advise against installing the Heliomotion on a roof.
 A free standing unit on the ground is much easier to install and service.